 Our favorite trees for tall privacy screens are cone-bearing evergreens — such as cedars, cypress, junipers, and pines.
 Evergreen conifers tend to grow fast and have very low maintenance requirements, therefore needing less pruning.

-For lower screens, a dense hedge of broadleaf fastest growing evergreen trees just 6-8 feet high might be all you need.
+- For lower screens, a dense hedge of broadleaf fastest growing evergreen trees just 6-8 feet high might be all you need.
 Evergreen shrubs spaced 2-4 feet apart will fill the bill nicely.
-Sky Pencil Holly also make a great option!
+Sky Pencil Holly also makes a great option for vertical appeal!

-For low, hedge-like screens, we recommend Walter viburnum, Boxwood, Podocarpus or any of the evergreen hollies such as Perfect Plant’s Oak Leaf Holly trees.
-They can get up to 12 feet.
+- For low, hedge-like screens, we recommend Walter viburnum, Boxwood, Podocarpus or any of the evergreen hollies such as Perfect Plant’s Oak Leaf Holly trees or the American Holly.
+They can get up to 12 feet tall.
+Perfect for hedging privacy trees to plant.

 |Cultivar||Mature Height||Mature Width||Growth Rate||USDA Zone|